jaelyntran/Simple-Calculator/README.md

 - Perform addition, subtraction, multiplication, division.
 - Handle percentages (e.g., 50% converts to 0.5 automatically).
 - Support negative numbers and decimal values.
-- Keep a history of the last 5 calculations.
+- Keep a history of the last 5 calculations using local storage.
 - Intuitive and responsive GUI with simple styling.

 ## Known Issues / Limitations